Email subscription form header

 Kitchen Notes and Tips

-• The daikon noodles is the star of this recipe.
-Use the vegetable spiral slicer mentioned in this post to make it easier for you to slice the Daikon and make it look like ramen-like noodles for this soup.
+• The daikon noodles are the star of this recipe.
+Use the vegetable spiral slicer mentioned in this post to make slicing the Daikon easier and create a ramen-like noodle appearance for this soup.

 • This recipe can be made vegan by replacing the butter with an equal amount of olive oil.